Green-Software-Foundation/patterns/docs/catalog/cloud/Scale Kubernetes workloads based on events.md

 # Scale Kubernetes workloads based on events

 ## Description
+By default, Kubernetes scales workloads based on CPU and RAM utilization, in practice however, it is difficult to define the right thresholds for scaling based on CPU and RAM.

 Scaling your workload based on relevant business metrics such as HTTP requests, queue length, and cloud events can help reduce its resource utilization, hence its carbon emissions.

 ## Solution